-Join Kelly McCathran for an in-depth discussion in this video Adding sounds to a button, part of Introduction to Flash Animation.
+Join Kelly McCathran for an in-depth discussion in this video Adding sounds to a button, part of Learning Flash Animation.

 In this video, we're to explore adding sound to a button. …On the stage, I have a button that I pulled from the common library and instructions. …We're going to make a giggle sound like we're tickling the button as the user …mouses over.
 It won't stop without an action script on …mouse over and on mouse out even.
 So, to avoid writing action script, we're …just going to tell it to stop when they click. …If I preview the movie right now with Cmd+Return on the Mac or Ctrl+Enter on …the PC, the rollover is working but there's no sound triggered yet.…